 South Side of the Sky

-When I was 19 I played piano in a big band.
+As an aside: when I was 19 I played piano in a big band.
 One night, during a break, I started playing part of “South Side of the Sky” and within a minute the rest of the rhythm section joined in.
-It was really sloppy, but we made it from the end of the piano solo through most of the “la la la la la la la la” part.
+It was really sloppy, but we made it from the end of the piano solo (the 3 minute mark) through most of the “la la la la la la la la” part.

 -